Subset Selection with Shrinkage: Sparse Linear Modeling when the SNR is low: Introduction

-\paragraph{Does best-subsets overfit?} Suppose that data is generated from a linear model $\M{y} = \M{X}\B\beta^* + \B\epsilon$ with $\epsilon_{i} \stackrel{\text{iid}}{\sim} N(0, \sigma^2)$, where~$\B\beta^*$ is sparse, i.e., has very few nonzero elements.
-It is well known that if the noise level, measured by~$\sigma$, is small relative to the signal level (the $\ell_{2}$ norm of $\M{X}\B\beta^*$, for example), the best-subsets estimator leads to models with excellent statistical properties~\cite{raskutti2011minimax,zhang2012general,buhlmann2011statistics} in terms of prediction, estimation and variable selection (minor additional assumptions are required for the latter two metrics).
-However, the situation can be quite different if the noise level is large.
-As we explain subsequently, this behavior is not, by any means, surprising.
+{\textbf{Does best subset selection overfit?}} Suppose that the data are generated from a linear model $\M{y} = \M{X}\B\beta^* + \B\epsilon$, where matrix~$\M{X}$ is deterministic and the elements of $\B\epsilon\in\RR^n$ are independent $N(0, \sigma^2)$.
+We focus on the case where~$\B\beta^*$ is sparse, with few nonzero elements.
+It is well known that if the noise-level, measured by~$\sigma$, is small relative to the signal-level, measured by $\|\M{X}\B\beta^*\|_2$, for example, then the best-subsets estimator leads to models with excellent statistical properties \citep{raskutti2011minimax,zhang2012general,buhlmann2011statistics} in terms of prediction, estimation and variable selection (minor additional assumptions are required for the latter two metrics).
+However, the situation is different when the noise level is high -- this was observed in \cite{breiman1996heuristics}, which highlighted the instability of best subset selection.
+Deterioration of the predictive performance in high-noise regimes is a significant drawback of best-subsets that, to our knowledge, has received limited attention in the literature thus far.
+It is important to note that SNR alone does not control the difficulty of the underlying statistical problem; model parameters~$p$, $n$, $k^*$, $\bbeta^*$, and~$\M{X}$, also affect the performance of the estimator.
+In our theoretical analysis, presented in Section~\ref{sec:theory}, we use ratios~$\|\bbeta^*\|_1/\sigma$ and~$\|\bbeta^*\|_2/\sigma$ to characterize the relevant noise-level regimes.